-2. Catholic Biblical Studies: Summary and Implications, 15% (1000 -1200 words): Due Tuesday, Oct 3, 2023, 11:59 pm, uploaded to OWL: In this assignment, students will produce a report in the style of a journal article in a publication such as The Bible Today.
-The subject of the report is to provide a comparison between Vatican I's Dei Filius (1870), Divino Afflante Spiritu (1943), and Dei Verbum (1965).
-Your report should address issues such as revelation, inspiration, authorship, and inerrancy in Sacred Scripture.
+3- Catholic Biblical Studies: Summary and Implications, 20% (2000 words): Due on December 10th 2024, 11:59 pm, uploaded to OWL:

+In this assignment, students will produce a report in the style of a journal article in a publication such as The Bible Today.
+The subject of the report is to provide a comparison between Pius XII's Divino Afflante Spiritu (1943), Vatican II's Dei Verbum (1965) and The Interpretation of the Bible in the Church (1993).
+Your report should address issues such as revelation, inspiration, authorship, and inerrancy / truth in Sacred Scripture.
 What are the important areas of overlap or contrast between these documents?
 What are the implications for Catholic biblical engagement?